What Does a Phlebotomist Do

 The role of a phlebotomist is far more comprehensive than simply drawing blood.
 From patient interaction to safety protocols, specimen handling, and teamwork, phlebotomists are essential players in the healthcare system.
 Their efforts directly impact patient care, aiding in diagnoses, monitoring health conditions, and even saving lives.

-If you’re passionate about helping others and interested in starting a career as a phlebotomist, there are ways to fast-track your journey.
+If you’re passionate about helping others and interested in starting towards a career as a phlebotomist, there are ways to fast-track your journey.

 Preppy’s phlebotomy certification program offers a fast, affordable, and fully online path to becoming a certified phlebotomy technician.
 Here’s what makes our program stand out: